Welcome to Pachaug Pursuit

 Friends of Pachaug Forest is issuing a challenge that we hope will inspire people to get out to more of Pachaug Forest's remote locations and maybe find a new favorite spot.
 The challenge is to visit at least five places and take a picture of the spot you have chosen from our list.
 You will have the opportunity to be entered in a raffle twice!

 All hikes will need to be completed between the dates of May 1, 2022 and November 30, 2022.
 Once your explorations are completed please email them as a jpg attachment or through copied to a word document to Erica Sundstrom at firstname.lastname@example.org.
 Be sure to include your name and put "Pachaug Pursuit" In the subject line no later than December 15, 2022.
 In submitting photos, you give permission for Friends of Pachaug Forest to post on social media and on the website.

 All participants are welcome; but those with current memberships will be automatically entered into a raffle if they send in five pictures and they will be entered twice if they send 10 pictures.

 Three winners will be drawn at the First Day Hike on January 1, 2023.
 You don't need to be present to win.

+Some of the locations are joined with FOPF led events!
 Please note that the locations we chose for this challenge are off the beaten path and that makes directions difficult.
 We did our best but have provided the GPS coordinates to make things simpler.

 For updates, please visit the FoPF website often.
 Three winners will be drawn at the First Day Hike on January 1, 2023 and will be contacted via email and/or phone.
 All winners will be announced on social media and on the website.
-Prizes will be announced in June, but you can start now!

 Great Meadow/ Dawley Pond Shelter